MarkTiedemann/new-tab/README.md

 ## Todos

-- Add clock and current date.
-- Add weather icons and info.
+- Add weather icons and info (using `navigator.geolocation` and metaweather.com).

 ## License